cybertraining-dsc/su22-reu-385/time-series-prediction/TFT/Temporal-Fusion-Transformer.md

 ### TFT Time Series Prediction

-Multi-horizon forecasting problems frequently contain a complex mix of inputs, including static (i.e. time-invariant) covariances, known future inputs, and other exogenous time series that can only be observed historically, with no prior knowledge of how they
+"Multi-horizon forecasting problems frequently contain a complex mix of inputs, including static (i.e. time-invariant) covariances, known future inputs, and other exogenous time series that can only be observed historically, with no prior knowledge of how they